ietbitmesra/Git-Freeze/Week-1/IshaanG/README.md

 ## Contributing

-Feel free to make a pull requests or email me at <ishaang12@gmail.com>.
+Feel free to make a pull request or email me at <ishaang12@gmail.com>.

 ## Author